open-eid/allkirjastamisteenus/Technical-description.md

 ## Introduction

+The Digital Signature Gateway service is built on the [Signature Gateway software (SiGa)](https://github.com/open-eid/SiGa/wiki), where more detailed information about SiGa is available.

+This service currently supports only _hashcode_ containers and does not include the full range of features offered by the SiGa software.

 Below are generalized examples of user signing process in an e-service.
 ID-card signing flows use [Web eID library](https://github.com/web-eid/web-eid.js) for front-end communication with ID-card.
 The sequences in this chapter are for demonstration, the actual flow and implementation should be based on integrating e-service requirements and architecture.